The always-updated guide to spring and summer fair games

 Water into wine

-bottles with water.
+the wine bottles with water.
 Ask for donations of wine from local

 Human fruit machine